WORKSHOP

 Program Committee

-Kuiyu Chang, Nanyang Technological University, Singapore.
+Kuiyu Chang, Nanyang Technological University, Singapore

-Michelle Chen, University of Connecticut, USA.
+Michelle Chen, University of San Francisco, USA

-Reinhold Decker, Bielefeld University, Germany.
+Reinhold Decker, Bielefeld University, Germany

-Peter DE Maeyer, Singapore Management University, Singapore.
+Peter DE Maeyer, Singapore Management University, Singapore

-Michele Gorgoglione, Politecnico di Bari, Italy.
+Michele Gorgoglione, Politecnico di Bari, Italy

-Tsuyoshi Ide, IBM, Japan.
+Tsuyoshi Ide, IBM, Japan

-Oded Koenigsberg, Columbia University, USA.
+Oded Koenigsberg, Columbia University, USA

 Rajeev Kohli, Columbia University, USA

-Ying Liu, California State University at Long Beach, USA.
+Ying Liu, California State University at Long Beach, USA

-Ricardo Montoya, Chille University, Chille.
+Ricardo Montoya, Chille University, Chille

-Oded Netzer, Columbia University, USA.
+Oded Netzer, Columbia University, USA

-Dirk Van den Poel, Ghent University, Belgium.
+Dirk Van den Poel, Ghent University, Belgium

-Takashi Washio, Osaka University, Japan.
+Takashi Washio, Osaka University, Japan

 Data Mining Laboratory in Kansai University